jagilber-org/mcp-index-server/docs/FEEDBACK-DEFECT-LIFECYCLE.md

 - Create focused Vitest spec (e.g. `src/tests/feedbackReproduction.spec.ts`).
 - Encode each alleged symptom as a RED test that should initially fail if defect is real OR pass if allegation is contradicted.
 - Use original instruction blobs (embedded or imported) to minimize drift; name constants after feedback ID or reported instruction ID.

+### ABSOLUTE DATA FIDELITY REQUIREMENT (MANDATORY)

+You stated policy: ALWAYS use the provided data.
+This section codifies that requirement:

+1. Every reproduction test MUST embed or import the exact reporter-supplied payload (IDs, title, body markdown including whitespace/newlines, rationale, requirement, audience, priority, categories, tags, overwrite flags, etc.).
+2. No paraphrasing, trimming, normalization, or synthetic alteration (including random suffixes) is permitted unless an explicit written waiver is added as a comment directly above the modified value with the tag `DATA-FIDELITY-WAIVER` and a justification.
+3. Large payloads: If performance is a concern, store the full original in a fixture file (`src/tests/fixtures/<feedbackId>.json` or `devinstructions/`) and load it verbatim; derive any reduced form only after documenting rationale and securing a waiver comment.
+4. Whitespace, ordering, and markdown structure are treated as semantically significant for reproduction until disproven; do not collapse or reflow.
+5. Review checklist MUST include “Exact payload fidelity preserved?”; PRs failing this are rejected.
+6. Future enforcement: linter rule to diff payload constants against archived feedback JSON and fail on mismatch.

+Violation of data fidelity is a policy breach and invalidates the RED→GREEN chain for that defect.

 - Categories inside spec:
   - Persistence Validation (RED) – reported broken paths.
   - GREEN Baselines – expected healthy behavior (acts as control group).